 Yes, a foreigner can open a bank account in Nigeria, but upon fulfilling conditions to operate a bank account in Nigeria in accordance with the extant laws and the Central Bank of Nigerian‘s regulations.

-- The number one condition that anyone seeking to open a bank in Nigeria must fulfil is to be Nigerian-resident.
+- The number one condition that any individual foreigner seeking to open a bank in Nigeria must fulfil is to be Nigerian-resident.
 This implies such person must have obtained the Nigeria resident permit, also known as CERPAC or is in the process of doing so.
 The CERPAC- meaning the Combined Expatriate Residence Permit and Aliens Card can only be processed by a foreigner if such foreigner has been employed by a Nigerian company through an expatriate quota.
 A foreigner seeking to establish a business in Nigeria must firstly register a company and process both the business permit and expatriate quota together before such a person can be eligible to apply for CERPAC.